slinkp/inheritance_talk/slides.rst

 .. note::

    One nice thing about this design: the `Shark` class knows nothing about armor.
-ALl you have to do is put the base classes of `SharkWithArmor` in the right order, and `self.receive_hit` will do the right thing.
+All you have to do is put the base classes of `SharkWithArmor` in the right order, and `self.receive_hit` will do the right thing.

    One not so nice thing: Depends on super().receive_hit()